Chapter 3:

 “Right, well…here’s the thing…we’ve finished our initial investigations at the site of the incident, yesterday.”

-“Oh…” Nicolaus’s heart sunk in his chest.
+“Oh…” Nicolaus’s heart kicked the inside of his chest!
 (What do I say?
 I can’t think of anything!
 Should I just come clean?
 No, no, no!
 If they had anything on me, they’d be way more in my face about it.)
-Despite Nicolaus’s way of thinking, any expertise on police procedure he touted came solely from television.
+Any expertise on police procedure Nicolaus touted came solely from television.

 “We were told that you and your friends from the incident are being cleared to return to work and school.”

-“Oh…oh!
+“Oh…oh?!
 Oh!
 Okay!
 Hahaha!”
 Nicolaus started laughing uncontrollably!
 Both detectives looked at each other, confused about that unexpectedly odd reaction.
-The pessimistic Nicolaus often had a grim outlook, but when he learned of his actual fate, the tension left his body in the form of laughter.
+The often-pessimistic Nicolaus’s grim outlook melted away with all the tension throughout his body in the form of laughter.

 “Are you okay?”